kirbyt/KTTextView/README.md

 KTTextView
 ==========

 KTTextView derives from UITextView enhancing it with new features.
 The only new feature at the moment is the **placeholderText** property.
-The **placeholderText** property works the same as it does for UITextField.
+The **placeholderText** property works the same as UITextField's placeholder property.

 Using KTTextView